mikeizbicki/cmc-csci040/project_04/README.md

    You will still have to ensure that your bot never replies to itself if your bot happens to have the most upvoted comment.

 1. Have your bot upvote any comment or submission that mentions your favorite candidate (or downvote submission mentioning a candidate you do not like).

-   I recommend creating a separate python file for performing the upvotes, and you must be able to upvote comments contained within any submission in the class subreddit.
+   You must create a separate python file `bot_vote.py` for performing the upvotes.
+   This file must loop over all submissions in the class subreddit and perform the up/down voting on all comments in each submission.

    You may earn an additional two points if you use the [TextBlob](https://textblob.readthedocs.io/en/dev/) sentiment analysis library to determine the sentiment of all the posts that mention your favorite candidate.
    If the comment/submission has positive sentiment, then upvote it;